NOMADIC BACKPACKER

 • CONTACT

-Newtownards in County Down, is not your typical backpacker destination but then again, I am not your typical backpacker.
+Newtownards, County Down, is not your typical backpacker destination, but then again, I am not your typical backpacker.

-Newtownards is the birth town of former Ferrari F1 driver, Eddie Irvine and Northern Irish traveller, blogger, and author, Jonny Blair who featured in my Top 3 Favourite Countries series.
+Newtownards is the birthplace of former Ferrari F1 driver, Eddie Irvine and Northern Irish traveller, blogger, and author, Jonny Blair, who featured in my Top 3 Favourite Countries series and Paddy Mayne, who now features in the BBC Historic Drama, SAS Rouge Heroes.

 I went and backpacked Newtownards to see what the 'craic' was.